Table of Contents

 Abstract

 Clowning has a varied tradition and a long history.
-Recently, clowns have entered the medical setting and this has become an appreciated approach aimed at decreasing the negative emotions that can be experienced during hospitalization and medical procedures, as well as inducing positive feelings in patients, their relatives, and the hospital’s staff.
-Due to an increase in the number of clowns working in hospitals and the large amount of interest shown in utilizing this approach, more research st [...]
+Recently, clowns have been adopted in the medical setting with the aim of decreasing the negative emotions that can be experienced during hospitalization and medical procedures, as well as inducing positive feelings in patients, their relatives, and the hospital staff.
+Due to an increase in the number of clowns working in hospitals and the large amount of interest shown in utilizing this approach, an increasing number of studies have focused on [...]

 Open Access Case Report